DANGUECO/AusElectricityWaterPriceComparator/README.md

 Top tiles show overall health (OK/STALE/etc).

-Use Refresh now to validate everything, or Enable scheduler for automatic checks.

 Check Provider health, Incidents, and Run logs for operational visibility.

 # Test if you want